 One of the smarter elements of these designs is that none of her dresses really feel like it's organic; the fabrics used always feel very artificial (like scales, or feathers or crystals), which allows this progression to come more naturally.
 And also allows a visual contrast between herself and Snow White.

-All in all, it's really noticeable that, for the designer, these were the costumes she really wanted to do, not the warrior-Snow White ones, because amongst Ravenna's wardrobe we are incapable to find one single "meh" design; they are all stunning.
+All in all, it's really noticeable that, for the designer, these were the costumes she really wanted to do, not the warrior-Snow White ones, because amongst Ravenna's wardrobe I am incapable to find one single "meh" design; they are all stunning.

 III.
 A TOUGH MAN